 There are two ways to know your baby's MoM: ask your physician or calculate it yourself.
 In order to calculate the MoM yourself, ask your ultrasound tech or physician what your baby's Peak Systolic Velocity (PSV) is.
 Sometimes this number is called the Vmax or Max Velocity.
 Click on Anemia > Cerebral Doppler.
 Enter your baby's gestational age and the PSV and calculate the MoM.

 Source: Fetal Medicine Barcelona.

-You may also want to print off a handy copy of the chart below.
+You may also want to print off a copy of the chart below.
 If you memorize the PSV for the 1.5 number, and ask the ultrasound technician for the max velocity, you will know immediately how close your baby is to a 1.5 MoM.